 ‘Don’t leave me hangin’ on the telephone…’

-I was in my spot in front of the Swiss American Hotel one night in 1973, playing the 13th Floor Elevators song ‘You’re Gonna Miss Me, ‘ when I noticed this skinny white guy, about my age, leaning against the no parking sign, smoking a cigarette, watching me.
+I was living in San Francisco’s North Beach, and on my spot in front of the Swiss American Hotel one night in 1973, playing the 13th Floor Elevators song ‘You’re Gonna Miss Me, ‘ when I noticed this skinny white guy, about my age, leaning against the no parking sign, smoking a cigarette, watching me.
 He had short curly hair, wore old blue jeans, white deck sneakers, and a blue/green wooly sweater.
 At first look, he didn’t really fit in with the scruffy Broadway outlaw scene.
 I watched as he walked off, and I saw when he came back later, with a big German Shepherd on a short leash, and stopped to listen again.

 The next evening he passed by, walking, with a pretty, long haired woman, up a few doors to the Condor Club.
 She was wearing the full length type of overcoat that all the Condor dancers favored wearing to and from work, and after she pushed through the curtains and disappeared into the club, the guy came back, and listened to me play some more.
 He was definitely checking me out.